Welcome to UNICEF USA!

 Plans are underway to roll out a COVID-19 mass vaccination campaign.
 As head of procurement and supply for the Global COVAX Facility, an initiiative led by the World Health Organization, CEPI and Gavi, the Vaccine Alliance, UNICEF is in charge of distributing the COVID-19 vaccine to more than 180 countries.
 In South Sudan, where less than a third of the population is connected to the power grid, and where it's not uncommon for daytime temperatures to hit 100 degrees Fahrenheit, UNICEF has equipped over 700 health facilities with solar-powered fridges to properly store the vaccine.

-Only 40 percent of South Sudan's population can access clean water, leaving children vulnerable to disease.
+Only 40 percent of South Sudan's population can access safe water, leaving children vulnerable to disease.
 The UNICEF-supported Rubkona water treatment plant has 16 water points where parents like the women above can go to fill their buckets with safe drinking water.
 A community water committee keeps the site clean and locks it up at night.
 The committee also organizes the queue to avoid arguments over who's next in line.

 “I have seven children, and as a mother I have been worried a lot because of dirty water," says Mary Nyalow Malual, a member of the community water committee.
 "Now, we see less illness and less diarrhea, not only among the children but also among the rest of us."
 In the coming year, UNICEF plans to reach 817,000 people with safe water for drinking, cooking and personal hygiene. © UNICEF/UNI311456/Ryeng